• Skip to primary navigation

 Notes

-• This recipe is inspired by the technical challenge in Episode 2 of the Great British Baking Show 2022 with a few tweaks to make it dairy free and to improve the consistency of the biscuits.
+• Origin & Inspiration: This recipe is inspired by Episode 2 of the Great British Bake Off 2022, with tweaks to make it dairy-free and improve biscuit consistency.

 Nutrition